ES-DOC/esdoc-technical/docs/devops/server.md

 ```
 - apps
-    - directories are installed from within OpalStack dashboard
+    - directories installed by OpalStack
-    - directories are underscore lower cased
+    - naming convention = underscore lower cased
     - directories are prefixed with environment type

 - archives
     - contains canonical documents & vocabularies
-    - each directory maps to a cloned GitHub repo
+    - each directory is mapped to a cloned GitHub repo

 - devops
     - various scripts for manipulating server

 - libs
-    - each directory maps to a cloned GitHub repo
+    - each directory is mapped to a cloned GitHub repo
     - most libs are mapped to an app but some are standalone
     - python virtual envs created using pyenv + pipenv